RustaceansKenya/driver-development-book/driver_book/src/bare_metal/linking/rusty_linkers.md

 ## Implications of those subtle differences

+1. Declaring linker scripts is optional.
-Adding a target using the `rustup target add` literally adds a LLVM back-end that includes an LLD-flavour configured for the subject target.
+2. Adding a target using the `rustup target add` literally adds a LLVM back-end that includes an LLD-flavour configured for the subject target.
 Declaring linker scripts is optional.

-To view the defult lld flavour of a supproted target, run the following command :
+To view the defult lld flavour of a supported target, run the following command :
 ```bash
 # Replace `riscv32i-unknown-none-elf` with a target of your liking
 rustc -Z unstable-options --target riscv32i-unknown-none-elf --print target-spec-json